Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Introduction

-Among all the machine learning frameworks, reinforcement learning (RL) has an unique advantage that the interactive training process is aligned with human decision making.
-During the past years, two basic optimization ways, Q-learning and Policy gradient have been developed to solve many RL problems, as well as the combination of the two.
-Take financial applications for example, Pastore et al.~\cite{2016Modelling} analyze data on 46 players from online games in financial markets and test whether the Q-Learning could capture these players' behaviours based on a riskiness measure.
-Their results indicate that not all players are short-sighted, which contradicts with the naive-investor hypothesis.
-Besides, Li et al. (2019)~\cite{2019An} study the benefits of the three different classical deep RL models DQN~\cite{mnih2013playing}, Double DQN~\cite{van2016deep} and Dueling DQN~\cite{wang2016dueling} by predicting the stock price and conclude that DQN has the best performance.
-In addition, some researchers simulate and compare the improved deep RL method with the Adaboost algorithm and propose a hybrid solution.
-Interestingly, Lee et al. (2019)~\cite{2019Global} apply CNN to a deep Q-network which takes stock prices and volumes chart images as input to predict global stock markets.
-On the policy gradient side, Kang et al. (2018)~\cite{2018An} utilize the state-of-art Asynchronous Advantage Actor-Critic algorithm (A3C~\cite{mnih2016asynchronous}) to solve the portfolio management problem and design a standalone deep RL model.
-Moreover, Li et al. (2019)~\cite{2019Optimistic} propose an adaptive deep deterministic RL method (Adaptive DDPG) for some portfolio allocation tasks, which incorporates optimistic or pessimistic deep RL algorithm based on the influence of prediction error.
-Through analyzing data from Dow 30 component stocks, they show that the trading strategy outperforms traditional DDPG method~\cite{lillicrap2015continuous}.
-Sutta (2019)~\cite{2019Robust} compares the performance of an AI agent to the results of the buy-and-hold strategy and the expert trader by testing 15 years' forex data market with a paired t-Test.
-The findings show that AI can beat the buy \& hold strategy and commodity trading advisor in FOREX for both EURUSD and USDJPY currency pairs.
-However, these algorithms are quite expensive to train, considering high risk of investment loss at early stage in real financial market environment, even using simulated domains (Mnih et al. (2015)~\cite{mnih2015human}, Schulman et al. (2017)~\cite{schulman2017proximal}).
-A promising direction for improving sample efficiency is to explore model-based reinforcement learning (MBRL) methods~\cite{2019Model}.
-Chua, Calandra et al. (2019)~\cite{chua2018deep} study how to bridge this gap by employing uncertainty-aware dynamical models.
-They propose a novel algorithm called PETS, which approaches the asymptotic performance of-several benchmark model-free algorithms, while requiring significantly fewer samples.
-Janner et al. (2019)~\cite{janner2019trust} propose model-based Policy Optimization (MBPO) algorithm to boost PETS through monotonic improvement at each step and get state-of-the-art performance.
+Among the machine learning frameworks, reinforcement learning (RL) has a unique advantage in that the interactive training process is aligned with human decision-making.
+Over the past years, two basic optimization-Q-learning and Policy gradient-have been developed to solve many RL problems, as well as the combination of the two.
+Take financial applications for example: Pastore et al.~\cite{2016Modelling} analyzed data on 46 players from online games in financial markets and test whether the Q-Learning could capture these players' behaviors based on a riskiness measure.
+Their results indicated that not all players were short-sighted, which contradicts the naive-investor hypothesis.
+Additionally, a paper done by, Li et al. (2019)~\cite{2019An} studied the benefits of the three different classical deep RL models (DQN~\cite{mnih2013playing}, Double DQN~\cite{van2016deep} and Dueling DQN~\cite{wang2016dueling}) by predicting the stock price and concluded that DQN had the best performance.
+In addition, some researchers simulated and compared the improved deep RL method with the Adaboost algorithm and proposed a hybrid solution.
+Interestingly, Lee et al. (2019)~\cite{2019Global} applied CNN to a deep Q-network that takes stock price and trading volume images as inputs to predict global stock markets.
+On the policy gradient side, Kang et al. (2018)~\cite{2018An} utilized the state-of-art Asynchronous Advantage Actor-Critic algorithm (A3C~\cite{mnih2016asynchronous}) to solve the portfolio management problem and designed a standalone deep RL model.
+Moreover, Li et al. (2019)~\cite{2019Optimistic} propose an adaptive deep deterministic RL method (Adaptive DDPG) for some portfolio allocation tasks, which incorporated optimistic or pessimistic deep RL algorithm based on the influence of prediction error.
+Through analyzing data from Dow 30 component stocks, they showed that the trading strategy outperforms the traditional DDPG method~\cite{lillicrap2015continuous}.
+Sutta (2019)~\cite{sornmayura2019robust} compared the performance of an AI agent to the results of the buy-and-hold strategy and the expert trader by testing 15 years' forex data market with a paired t-Test.
+The findings showed that AI could beat the buy \& hold strategy and commodity trading advisor in FOREX for both EURUSD and USDJPY currency pairs.
+However, these algorithms are quite expensive to train, considering the high risk of investment loss at an early stage in the real financial market environment, even using simulated domains (Mnih et al. (2015)~\cite{mnih2015human}, Schulman et al. (2017)~\cite{schulman2017proximal}).
+A promising direction for improving sample efficiency is to explore model-based reinforcement learning (MBRL) methods~\cite{yu2019model}.
+Chua, Calandra et al. (2019)~\cite{chua2018deep} studied how to bridge this gap by employing uncertainty-aware dynamical models.
+They proposed a novel algorithm called PETS, which approaches the asymptotic performance of several benchmark model-free algorithms while requiring significantly fewer samples.
+Janner et al. (2019)~\cite{janner2019trust} proposed model-based Policy Optimization (MBPO) algorithm to boost PETS through monotonic improvement at each step to get the best performance.